justin-marian/router/README.md

 `LPM` (Longest Prefix Match) is a crucial algorithm used by routers to determine the **best matching route** for a given destination IP address.

 - When a router receives a packet, it needs to decide where to forward it based on the destination IP address.
-- The router looks through its routing table, which contains multiple entries with IP address prefixes and next-hop information.
+- The router looks through its routing table, with multiple entries with IP address prefixes and next-hop information.
 - For each entry in the routing table, the router compares the destination IP address with the stored prefixes.
 - The router selects the entry with the **longest matching prefix**, meaning the one that matches the most bits of the destination IP address.
 - This ensures that the router follows the **most specific route** to the destination, the router chooses the one with the `longest prefix` (i.e., the `most specific route`), improving routing efficiency and accuracy.